 - Liquidity risk The company manages its liquidity to ensure that sufficient funds are available for ongoing operations and future developments whilst seeking to maximise interest income and minimise interest expense.
-At 31 October 2020 the company had immediately available cash balances of £1,025,141 including a Coronavirus Business Interruption Loan of £240,000 (2019 £1,107,586 and no borrowing).
+At 31 October 2021 the company had immediately available cash balances of £1,328,353 and no borrowing (2020 £1,025,141 including a Coronavirus Business Interruption Loan of £240,000).
 Accordingly the liquidity risk is considered to be low. - Credit risk The company's principal financial assets are cash balances and trade debtors.
 Credit risk on cash balances is mitigated as the Board only deposits funds with regulated institutions which have high credit ratings.
 Trade debtor balances are monitored on an ongoing basis and provision is made for doubtful debts as necessary.
-As most customers pay by cash, credit or debit card, trade debtors were just 6.1% of net current assets at 31 October 2020 (2019 8.4%) and accordingly the credit risk is considered relatively low.
+As most customers pay by cash, credit or debit card, trade debtors were just 5.3% of net current assets at 31 October 2021 (2020 4.4%) and accordingly the credit risk is considered relatively low.

-STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 31 OCTOBER 2020
+STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 31 OCTOBER 2021

-Risk factors (continued
+Risk factors (continued)